 Think of your audience’s behavior patterns.
 It might seem corny, but if you don’t know exactly how your users consume content, you’ll probably throw your money away.
 Are they used to messaging apps and in-app alerts?
 Are they familiar with push notifications, browser extensions, Instagram stories?
 On what OS and devices are they more likely to be found?

-If you’re aiming to reach 25-45 desktop users with your online casino, create the game’s atmosphere.
+If you’re aiming to reach 25-45 desktop users with your online gaming platform, create the game’s atmosphere.
 Add some native elements that will be high-visible on desktop devices.

 #2.
 Start with a more transparent conversion flow